scrapy/scrapy/docs/topics/extensions.rst

 Extensions
 ==========

-The extensions framework provide a mechanism for inserting your own custom functionality into Scrapy.
+The extensions framework provides a mechanism for inserting your own custom functionality into Scrapy.

 Extensions are just regular classes that are instantiated at Scrapy startup,